guardian/cdk/README.md

 ## Architecture
 ### Patterns
 Patterns are high level classes which compose a number of constructs to produce standard architectures.
-For example, you should be able to get all of the resources you need to deploy a new lambda function from one `GuLambdaStack` class.
+For example, you should be able to get all the resources you need to deploy a new lambda function from one `GuLambdaStack` class.

 We're still working on these right now but hope to start bringing you some of the most common Guardian stacks soon!